Want to run with a group?

 WHAT WILL THE PACE LEADER DO AT THE WATER STATIONS?

-The Pacer will usually slow down or walk through the water stops.
+The Pace Leader will usually slow down or walk through the water stops.
 Listen for this information during the last minute instructions.

 WILL THERE BE PACE LEADERS FOR ME IF I’VE TRAINED USING THE GALLOWAY METHOD?